-Attachment C contains maps showing terrain directly illuminated by the KEVX WSR-88D main beam at minimum center of beam scan angles of +0.5 seg (current operation) through 0.0 deg.
-At the current minimum scan angle of +0.5 deg or a minimum scan angle of +0.4 deg, the main beam does not impinge on the ground within 3 miles.
-At minimum scan angle of +0.3 deg, the main beam would not impinge on small areas of elevated terrain about 1.4 miles (7,600) ft to the NW of the radar.
-At scan angle of +0.2 deg, the main beam would impinge on the ground about 1.1 miles (5,900 ft) to the NW.
-At scan angles lower than +0.2 deg, the main beam would impinge on larger areas of terrain to the NW and additionally on high terrain to the south and southwest.
-At a lower scan angle of +0.3 deg, the impinged ground is farther from the WSR-88D than all safe setback distances
+Attachment C contains maps showing terrain directly illuminated by the KDOX WSR-88D main beam at minimum center of beam scan angles of +0.5 seg (current operation) through -0.2 deg.
+At the current minimum scan angle of +0.5 deg or a minimum scan angle of +0.4 deg, +0.3 deg, or 0.2 deg, the main beam would not impinge on the ground within 3 miles.
+At scan angles of 0.1 deg, the main beam would impinge on the ground within three miles in many directions.
+At 0.0 deg, the main beam would impinge on the ground within three miles in almost all directions.